 It's important to understand that many doctors who work in nursing homes are not actually employees of the facility.
 Instead, they are independent contractors contracted to work with the nursing home.
 Suppose an independently contracted doctor commits negligence, abuse, or neglect of a nursing home resident.
 In that case, the facility can argue that the doctor is not their employee, and thus the facility is not responsible.
 In that event, the doctor can be sued for negligence or wrongful death independently.

 When an act of negligence, abuse, or neglect results in harm or injury to a resident, a nursing home, rest home, convalescent home, or other long-term care facilities can be held legally liable.
 However, some things must be proven by the injured resident's legal team (or the family's legal team in the event of a nursing home resident's wrongful death) to win the case, including:

 It isn't uncommon for a nursing home negligence or wrongful death claim to be settled before it goes to trial.
 Nursing home owners don't want the negative attention these types of cases bring, so they often decide to settle with the victim or the victim's family.

-Most states limit how long after an event you are allowed to file a civil suit, such as a nursing home malpractice case.
+Most states limit how long after an event you are allowed to file a civil suit, such as a nursing home malpractice or nursing home abuse cases.
 These limits are known statutes of limitations.

-Suppose your loved one was seriously injured due to negligence in a nursing home or rehab center in Philadelphia or across Pennsylvania and New Jersey.
-In that case, you should contact the experienced nursing home negligence lawyers at Ross Feller Casey.
+Suppose your loved one was seriously injured due to nursing home neglect or abuse in Philadelphia or across Pennsylvania and New Jersey.
+In that case, you should contact the experienced nursing home abuse lawyers at Ross Feller Casey.